opral/monorepo/packages/ide-extension/README.md

 ## 3️⃣ Configuration

-You can configure the extension to your needs, simply pass the following `ideExtensionPlugin({ /* configuration options */ })` below.
+You can configure the extension to your needs by defining the `ideExtension` property in the config.
-We also provide you whith an **code template** you can use to fully customize your behavior.

 | Property                   | Type    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | -------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |